Secret to killing grubs

 How to tell if you have grubs?

 If you notice skunks or birds, especially those pesky thrashers, tearing up your lawn, there’s a good chance your yard’s got a grub problem.
 These critters are after the grubs hiding beneath the grass, munching away at the roots.
 You might think it’s just wildlife being wild, but it’s a sign your lawn needs attention.
-Got patches of dying grass?
+Do you have patches of dying grass?
 That’s another clue.
 It’s not just a nuisance; it’s your lawn crying out for help.
-Time to roll up your sleeves and tackle those grubs before they do more damage.
+It’s time to roll up your sleeves and tackle those grubs before they do more damage.
 You can also tell by observing your lawn if you see round brown or yellow spots grubs are probably eating the root system of your lawn.

 The Secret to

-Curve-bill Thrasher Bird
+Curve bill Thrasher Bird

 Where exactly are they?